why-not-try-calmer/openSUSE-Conference-2021/slides.md

 --

-Good documentation takes some weight off the shoulders of people doing user support.
+Good documentation takes some weight off the shoulders of user support.

 __The hard life of people doing user support__